-- 1. Create an administered object by using the create-admin-object subcommand.
-Information about properties for the subcommand is included in this help page. - 2.
-If needed, restart the server.
+1. Create an administered object by using the create-admin-object subcommand.

+Information about properties for the subcommand is included in this help page.

 Some properties require server restart.
 See Configuration Changes That Require Restart.
 If your server needs to be restarted, see To Restart a Domain.